0 hidden charges. 0 forex

 debit-card

 Have you ever wondered who decides the premiums for your insurance policy?
-That’s what an underwriter does.
-You may have heard this term used in insurance jargon often, but what is an underwriter anyway?
+That’s what an insurance underwriter does.

-Who is an insurance underwriter?
+Who is an Insurance Underwriter?

-Insurance underwriters may specialise in different types of insurance, like life insurance, property insurance and home insurance.
 But irrespective of the kind of insurance involved, the duties of an insurance underwriter are fairly similar.
-Here is a closer look at some of the key responsibilities of an underwriter.
+Here is a closer look at the process and some of the key responsibilities of an insurance underwriter:

 • Analysis of insurance applications